-Those impounding structures determined to have an adequate spillway capacity prior to January 1, 2007, and that hold a current certificate to operate (regular or conditional certificates) but due to changes in the spillway capacity requirements require spillway modifications, shall not be required to upgrade the spillway to the new spillway design flood requirements until January 1, 2012.
-However, those dams previously issued a regular certificate will now require a conditional certificate until the new spillway design flood requirements are adequately addressed.
-If circumstances change during this delay effective period that justify more immediate repairs to the impounding structure, the Board may direct alterations sooner.
-During this delay period, dam owners are required to be working on plans to both upgrade their dam to the required spillway design flood requirements and also to address other deficiencies that may exist that are not related to the SDF.
-[THIS PLACEHOLDER SECTION IS UNDER CONSTRUCTION PURSUANT TO THE JULY 12 TAC DISCUSSIONS AND WOULD REPLACE DRAFT SECTION 130 BELOW.]
+Those impounding structures determined to have an adequate spillway capacity prior to (the effective date of these regulations?)
+January 1, 2007, and that hold a current certificate to operate (regular or conditional certificates) but due to changes in the spillway capacity requirements require spillway modifications, shall not be required to upgrade the spillway to the new spillway design flood requirements until January 1, 2012.
+However, those dams previously issued a regular certificate will be re-issued now require a conditional certificate until the new spillway design flood requirements are adequately addressed.
+If circumstances change during this delay effective period prior to January 1, 2012 that justify more immediate repairs to the impounding structure, the Board may direct alterations sooner.
+The issued conditional certificate may contain significant milestones including, but not limited to, the following: